mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

 ## Deletion and Tombstones

-* Nodes that was down when records deleted should have mechnism, hence tombstones
+* Nodes that was down when records deleted should have mechanism, hence tombstones
 * Tombstones can be configured using gc_grace_seconds (garbage collection grace seconds)
 * gc_grace_seconds = 864000 seconds ( 10 days)

 ## Bloom Filter

+* SSTable is not good when key that is not available in a table is queried
+* Without bloomfilter, Cassandra read-path would query multiple files (sgements) to confirm a key is absent.
+It queries latest to oldest before confirming lack of key.
 * Used to reduce disk access
 * Used in Hadoop, Bigtable, Squid Proxy Cache (and many big-data systems)
 * False-negative is not possible, but falst-positive is possible
-* if bloom-filter conveys data is not available, it is not avialble.
-If available, it may not be available.
+* if bloom-filter conveys data is not available, if it is not avialble.
+But it might return 'may be available', it may not be available.

-## What are operational mechanics that affects how you application configuration for data consistency?

-## Failure boundaries of Cassandra

 ## cluster topology of Cassandra